These are trail logs for my hikes in 2005. Here's the main trail log page.

 After my previous winter's hikes in which I didn't summit anything I was happy to easily climb North Kinsman, where there's an excellent view of Franconia Ridge.
 I went from the Basin instead of the more direct route just to get in some extra hiking, and I'm glad I did; the Basin-Cascade Trail is beautiful.
 I broke trail most of the way on Tuesday, but it wasn't hard to do.

-You can go to my homepage, go to the main traillog page, or mail me.
+You can go to my homepage, go to the 2004 traillog page, go to the 2006 traillog page, go to the main traillog page, or mail me.